TingwenZhang/magnetic-materials-2d/README.md

 1. Hyper-parameter tune for Extra-Trees Regression.
 Currently, hyper-paramter-tuning is only done for Random-Forest Regression.
 Modify `src/magnetic_materials_2d/hyper_search.py` and `src/notebooks/ML_2D_working.ipynb` to also hyper tune for Extra-Trees regression.
 2. Create tests in `test/` to test functions in `src/magnetic_materials_2d/hyper_search.py` and `src/magnetic_materials_2d/utils.py`.
-3. Fit formation energy and magnetic moment using other models at https://scikit-learn.org/stable/supervised_learning.html, https://scikit-learn.org/stable/api/sklearn.ensemble.html, or other machine learning models.
+3. Fit formation energy and magnetic moment using other machine learning models at https://scikit-learn.org/stable/supervised_learning.html, https://scikit-learn.org/stable/api/sklearn.ensemble.html, or other libraries.
 Current models: `LinearRegression`, `RandomForestRegressor`, `ExtraTreesRegressor`.

 Please share ideas of other tasks that we can work on together.